 Utah: Rocky Mountain Power – Looking Beyond the Scope of Solar

-This list is updated monthly.
-It is recommended that you check with the individual retailer before you purchase the bulbs to make sure that they qualify.
+This list gets updated monthly.
+Check with the retailer before you purchase the bulbs to make sure that they qualify.

-Nevada: NV Energy Yet to Institute a Solar Plus Incentive LED
+Nevada: NV Energy Yet to Institute a Residential LED Incentive

 Make A Change See The Benefits